Shaving Cream Prints are Good Clean Fun…

 - Stickles

-How to create Shaving Cream Prints:
+How to create DIY Marbled Papers with Shaving Cream:

 Set up your work space with handy sheets of waxed paper to receive the prints as you create them.